Thursday, June 2

 Learn facts about Illinois for kids.

-Tell us a cool fun fact about the state you reside in?
+Tell us a fantastic, fun fact about the state you reside in?

 Facts about Illinois:

-8. Some of the animals that live in Illinois are deer, gophers, pygmy shrews, prairie voles, squirrels, and long tailed weasels.
+8. Some of the animals that live in Illinois are deer, gophers, pygmy shrews, prairie voles, squirrels, and long-tailed weasels.

-9. Illinois can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Illinois was 117 degrees Fahrenheit in East St. Louis, on July 14, 1954.
+9. Illinois can get very hot and cold depending on the time of year.
+The hottest temperature ever recorded in Illinois was 117 degrees Fahrenheit in East St. Louis on July 14, 1954.
 The coldest temperature ever recorded in Illinois was -36 degrees (36 degrees below zero) Fahrenheit in Congerville on January 5, 1999.

 Share a fact about Illinois with us?